jhap1982/giveituruguay/2012/2012-07-07 - Ciudad del Rock de Arganda del Rey (Rock In Rio Madrid III), Madrid, Spain/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Can't Stop
+4. Can't Stop
-Californication
+5. Californication
-Look Around
+6. Look Around
-Hard to Concentrate
+7. Hard to Concentrate
-Parallel Universe
+8. Parallel Universe
-The Adventures of Rain Dance Maggie
+9. The Adventures of Rain Dance Maggie
-Right on Time
+10. Right on Time
-Throw Away Your Television
+11. Throw Away Your Television
-Factory of Faith
+12. Factory of Faith
-Under the Bridge
+13. Under the Bridge
-By the Way
+14. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+15. Jam
-Suck My Kiss
+16. Suck My Kiss
-Ethiopia
+17. Ethiopia
-Give It Away
+18. Give It Away

 ## Notes